MERNCraft/Nail-It/docs/md/17-Choosing-a-Number.md

 code keyInSelect.js
 ```

-2. Paste the four lines of code above into your new script file.
+1. Paste the code above into your new script file.
-3. In the Terminal, run:
+2. In the Terminal, run:

 ```bash-w
 node keyInSelect.js